trjh/RepData_PeerAssessment1/PA1_template.md

 missingpercentage <- format((missing / nrow(activity)) * 100, digits = 4)
 ```

-As calculated from the previous code, there are 2304 rows missing from the table, representing 13.11% of the total rows.
+As calculated from the previous code, there are **2304 step values missing from the dataset**, representing 13.11% of the total rows.
 We'll notice later that the dates either have no intervals with `NA` values, or all intervals have `NA` values.
 So if we divide the number of missing rows by 288 (24 hours x 60 minutes / 5 minute intervals) we know that we are missing exactly 8 days worth of data.
 This might bias our calculations or summaries if the missing days are unduly skewed towards the weekend or weekday.
 A quick look at that here:

 ```r